 When I first started to learn about nutrition in my 20s canola oil (at least from where I am) was the go to safe cooking oil.
 It has a high smoke point which means it’s less likely to burn and release toxic fumes and create toxic chemicals (free radicals) when you cook with it.
-Again, this is another refined food product Heart Associations tout as a “healthy heart” oil you should consume.
 What I have learned in the past five to ten years is an entirely different story.

 Our ancestors of over 10,000 years ago ate an abundance of seafood and foods containing omega-3 long chain fatty acids (EPA and DHA), and relatively low amounts of omega-6 seed oils.
 They consumed omega-6 and omega-3 fats in a ratio of roughly 1:1.
 (30) Remember they didn’t get the modern day chronic illnesses related to inflammation that we do.

 At the onset of the second industrial revolution (approximately 150 years ago) there was a marked shift in the ratio of omega−6 to omega−3 fatty acids in the diet.
 Omega-6 fatty acid consumption increased at the expense of omega−3 fatty acids (30).
 This change was due to the start of the modern vegetable oil industry as well as the increased use of cereal grains as feed for domestic livestock.
 Using cereal grains as feed for domestic livestock changes the fatty acid profile in the meat which is consumed by humans.